New Feature in Primavera P6 Professional v. 21: Showing Backward/Forward Activity Critical Paths

 Primavera P6: Summarize/Roll up activity duration at WBS level using duration value, not earliest and latest date

-By default, Primavera P6 summarizes/rolls up activity duration at the WBS level by calculating the period from the earliest Start Date to the latest Finish Date of all activities in that WBS.
-In case we want to calculate the summary duration by simply adding up the duration of all activities, below are the steps.
-Go...
+By default, Primavera P6 summarizes activity duration at the WBS (Work Breakdown Structure) level by calculating the time span from the earliest Start Date to the latest Finish Date of all activities within that WBS.
+However, if you prefer to calculate the summary duration by summing the individual durations of all activities, follow these steps: Step 1: Create a User Defined...
 Continue Reading →

 Summarizing overall project schedule in 1 page by Microsoft Visio Professional